 6. On board fire extinguishes are mandatory for all divisions.

 - The starter has the authority to start any event whether all cars/trucks called onto the track are ready or not. .
 It shall be the policy of Langley Speedway to make every attempt to end all events with a “Green White Checker” finish.
 At no time will the Race Director instruct the flagman to display the Green and White flags at the same time.

 - Line-ups for all events will be posted at the pit board well before the starting time of the event.
 It is the responsibility of the driver to check their starting position and be ready to race when called for an event.
 Cars/trucks not ready to race may be placed at the rear of the line-up or disqualified from the event.

-4. A car/truck that breaks down or is involved in a on track incident; will be placed in a designated area behind pit road until the race event has been completed.
+- A car/truck that can not continue or is involved in an on track incident; will be placed in a designated area behind pit road until the race event has been completed.
 Depending on circumstances, Track Officials and or management can have the car/truck removed from the race track directly to the outside pit area or other designated area.